How Robinhood Financial and Crypto make money?

 Robinhood Gold

 Robinhood Gold, a suite of powerful investing tools, gives you access to Morningstar research reports, NASDAQ Level II Market Data, bigger instant deposits, and margin investing at a discounted rate, if eligible.
-You pay a $5 monthly fee for the service.
+You pay a monthly/annual fee for the subscription.
 When you invest on margin, you’re borrowing funds from Robinhood Securities.
 If you use more than $1,000 of margin, you’ll pay 8% yearly interest on the settled margin amount you use above $1,000.

 Securities lending